An Introduction to Client-side JavaScript

 If you read this far and followed each step, you should now have a very basic web page with a couple HTML elements built primarily with JS instead of using traditional markup directly inside an .html file.

-For anyone wanting to start their journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of browser JS.
-Have a look at the source code on Github.
+For anyone wanting to start their journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of DOM manipulation.
+Have a look at the source code on GitHub.
 You can also checkout similar posts in the #javascript or #html categories.
+Here's a link to the live demo.

 Table of contents